-For example, in a motor vehicle accident, if you were speeding and the other driver was texting and driving, and it was determined that you were 40 percent liable and the other driver was 60 percent liable — your recovery would be reduced by 40 percent.
+In a car accident, for example, if you were speeding and the other driver was texting while driving, and it was determined that you were 40% liable and the other driver was 60% liable, your recovery would be reduced by 40%.
 So, if total damages were $100,000, you would receive $60,000.

-If, however you were more than 51 percent liable, you would be barred from recovering compensation.
+If you were found to be more than 51% at fault, you would be barred from receiving compensation.

 How Do I Prove My Case?

-Establishing negligence is central to a successful personal injury claim.
-The law defines negligence as the failure to act the way a reasonably careful person would have acted in the same situation.
+Negligence, or more commonly known as fault, is the central point of a successful personal injury claim.
+Negligence is the failure to act in a manner that a reasonably careful person would have acted in the same situation.
 There are four elements of negligence that need to be proven in your case:

-Damages: you suffered significant physical, financial, or emotional damages as a result of this person’s carelessness
+Damages: you suffered significant physical, financial, or emotional damage as a result of this person’s carelessness.